 The Watch Case

 The 18ct solid yellow gold Swiss made case is of a very solid two-piece construction.
 It is stylish, sturdy and highly elegant and measures 34mm, excluding the Zenith signed crown.
-The press fit case-back is of full thickness and has never been engraved.
-It is tightly fitting and presses back with a very reassuring ‘pop’.
+The press fit case-back is of full thickness having never been engraved and is tight fitting, pressing back with a very reassuring ‘pop’.
 The case has been cleaned and carefully inspected and then lightly hand-polished by our case-maker and shows every sign it has been well cared for and lightly used as there are no scratches, dings or other marks visible to the naked eye.
 The case is Movado Zenith signed, with ‘Swiss Made’ and includes the reference number 30 0662 290 along with Swiss 18ct hallmarks.
 The reference number dates this watch to approximately 1975.

 The Strap and Buckle

 The strap fitted is a new, high quality tan calf leather strap with a plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, crocodile or lizard skin.